ODaniels852/School_Ditrict_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:
 	- **Math and reading scores by grade.**
-	As shown below, after replacing ninth-grade scores at Thomas High School the summaries of math scores by grade and reading scores by grade show Nan for 9th grade at Thomas High School.
+	As shown below, after replacing ninth-grade scores at Thomas High School the summaries of math scores by grade and reading scores by grade show 'nan' for 9th grade at Thomas High School.
 All other values remain unchanged.

 	<sub>Math Scores by Grade</sub>
 	<picture>